|

 was a powerful manifestation and example of the Savior’s humility which

 all His followers are called to learn and practice.
+St. John the Apostle and Evangelist described this

 event of God the Son’s Incarnation as the shining of the life-giving